 But can gravitational strength dilaton-matter couplings for such light particles escape solar system tests?
 Over the years several proposals have been made to effectively screen the coupling of a BD field to ordinary matter.
-Damour and Polyakov \cite{Damour:1994zq} for instance exploit the fact that matter couplings dominate scalar evolution during cosmology to argue that BD fields should evolve cosmologically to eliminate any matter couplings.\footnote{Unfortunately this process is usually too slow for gravitationally coupled scalars, motivating studies with stronger couplings \cite{LOP}.} Khoury and Weltman \cite{Khoury:2003aq} proposed the chameleon mechanism in which the matter density modifies the mass of the BD field that is large enough to evade the bounds.
+Damour and Polyakov \cite{Damour:1994zq} for instance exploit the fact that matter couplings dominate scalar evolution during cosmology to argue that BD fields should evolve cosmologically to eliminate any matter couplings\footnote{Unfortunately this process is usually too slow for gravitationally coupled scalars, motivating studies with stronger couplings \cite{LOP}.} (see also \cite{Brax:2010gi}).
+Khoury and Weltman \cite{Khoury:2003aq} proposed the chameleon mechanism in which the presence of matter alters the mass of the BD field, making it large enough within matter to evade the bounds.
 Other related mechanisms have been also considered (for a review see for instance \cite{Burrage:2017qrf} and references therein).
 These screening mechanisms usually assume fairly specific couplings and in particular usually do not apply for scale-invariance dilatons.
 Despite many attempts, no working mechanism has emerged that applies to the dilaton (or to other moduli fields that arise from UV completions like string theory).

 We here introduce a new mechanism that can allow gravitational strength dilaton couplings to evade observational bounds provided the low-energy theory contains an axion partner that combines with the dilaton to have a curved target-space metric.
 For instance, in string examples the dilaton, $\tau$, and axion, $a$, would be the real and imaginary parts of the complex axio-dilaton field $T = \frac12(\tau + i a)$.
 Although the dilaton-matter coupling tries to generate an unacceptably large dilaton field, our mechanism uses the dilaton-axion derivative couplings (associated with target-space curvature) to convert the would-be dilaton into a dominantly axion configuration.
 Provided the axion field has even a very small but non-vanishing coupling to matter (and so must have nonzero derivatives) this mechanism is able to ensure that the resulting field configuration does not much affect test-particle motion (thereby avoiding solar system bounds), and instead mediates weaker spin-dependent interactions which are much less constrained (see for instance \cite{Marsh:2015xka}).
 The couplings required by our mechanism are generically present in UV completions such as string theory.